 Click here for a 2015 feature article for Tacoma Youth Chorus about Kyle’s compositions.

 Since 2000, several of Kyle’s choral pieces have been published.
-Through 2016, each of his published pieces has appeared on one or more regional or national American Choral Directors Association reading lists and/or denominational worship planning resources.
+Through 2019, each of his published pieces has appeared on one or more regional or national American Choral Directors Association reading lists, publisher/distributor clinics, and/or denominational worship planning resources.

-Scroll down for more information about Kyle’s published choral music, including links to purchase scores and recordings.
+Below you’ll find information about Kyle’s published choral music, including links to purchase scores and recordings.
+Near the bottom of the page you’ll find information about selected manuscripts or soon-to-be-published pieces.
 Pieces are listed alphabetically by title.
-At the end of the page you’ll find information about a few selected unpublished manuscripts and soon-to-be-published pieces.

 Be Thou My Vision